 Three Dog Bakery: We found the perfect spot for that birthday treat.
 They make delicious homemade treats and are happy to answer the many questions I had about the ingredients.
 The treats are sugar-free and all-natural which is right up my alley for how I feed Kona.
 Look at her cute little birthday cupcake!

 Char Bar: Since KC is known for bbq we wanted to find a spot that offered vegan bbq and where we could sit outside.
 This place was happening.
-Their patio turned out to be a perfect outdoor spot for drinks and dinner.
+Their patio turned out to be a perfect outdoor spot for dinner and drinks.
 They also have lawn games for and tv’s for entertainment.
 I highly recommend this place if you want to try KC bbq – vegan style!

 Sunday morning already!
 We headed to Crossroads, a small district in downtown KC.
 When you arrive in Crossroads it immediately feels like a hipster town, with cool old bldgs, cute shops and restaurants, and a good hub for young artists to live and work.